Maritza Correia: 2001 World Championships

 In 2001, Correia won a gold medal in the 800-meter freestyle and two bronze medals in the medley and 400-meter freestyle relay as a member of the U.S. team at the 2001 World Championships in Japan.

 2002 NCAA Championships

 In 2002, Correia became the national champion in both the 50-yard and 100-yard freestyle and was a member of two winning relay teams at the NCAA Championships in Austin, Texas.
 She set the NCAA, American, and U.S. Open records with a time of 21.69 in the 50-yard freestyle, surpassing Amy Van Dyken's mark of 21.77 set in 1994.
-She earned seven All-American certificates and was awarded the Commissioner's Cup as the high point scorer in the SEC Championships.
+She earned twenty-seven All-American certificates and was awarded the Commissioner's Cup as the high point scorer in the SEC Championships.

 2003 World Championships

 In July 2003, Correia earned a gold medal swimming in a preliminary heat of the 4 × 100-meter freestyle relay at the World Aquatics Championships in Barcelona, Spain.